 Linux Type Command

 type command is used to display information about the command type.
-It will show you how the command would be interpreted if typed on the command line.
+It will show you how a given command would be interpreted if typed on the command line.

 How to Use the type Command

 type is a shell builtin in Bash and other shells like Zsh and Ksh.
 Its behavior may be slightly different from shell to shell.
-In this article we will cover the Bash builtin version of
+We will cover the Bash builtin version of

 The syntax for the